-Lower back pain is a frequent problem in surfers, but it is also a problem experienced by many individuals aged between 30 and 60.
+Lower back pain is a frequent problem among surfers, but it is also a health issue experienced by many individuals between 30 and 60.

-Surfers begin to feel it in various sorts of situations - lifting objects, standing and walking, waking up in the morning, bending, lying down and reclining, sitting for long periods, paddling, etc.
+Surfers begin to feel it in various situations - lifting objects, standing and walking, waking up in the morning, bending, lying down and reclining, sitting for long periods, paddling, etc.

-Pain may begin suddenly, or it can gradually worsen over time due to everyday movements, prolonged rest or inactivity, and even prolonged sitting or standing.
+Pain may begin suddenly or gradually worsen over time due to everyday movements, prolonged rest or inactivity, and prolonged sitting or standing.

 The vast majority of the lower back pain examples are solved in six weeks, but if the problem persists, you might be forced to rest and stop surfing, apply simple heat and ice packs, and reduce inflammation via drugs and medication.

 Lower back pain is truly a very common issue.
-Nearly 80 percent of adults experience lumbago, at least once in a lifetime.
-If you're a surfer, know that Yoga and Pilates help.
-And you can also make the straight leg raise test, which will tell you whether you have a herniated disc.
+Nearly 80 percent of adults experience lumbago at least once in a lifetime.

 There is good news, though.
 Two researchers from the College of Health Professions, Central Michigan University, have studied the surfers' back pain and introduced an alternative to the classic pop-up.